gve-sw/CLUS18-DEVNET-2897/lab/step13.md

-### Step 13 - Sending the deployment information to the server
+### Step 13 - Requesting the deployment to the server
 With the pod, switch, interfaces and VLANs we have all the information that we need from the user.
 We will now code a function in the app.js file that will make that possible: